Shopify/Klint/docs/docs/Klint/klint-hooks.md

 - `useKlint()` should be called only once per component
 - Pass the context from `useKlint()` to the `<Klint>` component
 - Storage persists between renders and is reactive
-- Event handlers registered with mouse functions can be cleaned up automatically
+- Event handlers are automatically cleaned up on component unmount
-- The `loadImages` function from `useImage` returns a promise that resolves when all images are loaded
+- The `loadImages` function returns a promise that resolves when all images are loaded
+- Mouse coordinates are relative to the canvas origin setting
+- Touch gestures work on mobile devices and touch-enabled screens